 Capital Punishment Justice Project is managed by a Board of Directors.

-President – Julian McMahon AC SC
+Advisor – Julian McMahon AC SC

 Julian McMahon is a barrister in Melbourne working in criminal law.
 He has been President of CPJP since 2015.
 In 2002, he was briefed on the matter of Van Tuong Nguyen, a young Australian arrested in Singapore carrying heroin from Vietnam to Australia.
 Van was executed in 2005.
 Since that case, in addition to being a local barrister, Julian has been working on death penalty cases and related issues.
 He has had death row clients in numerous countries, some executed, some not.
 He was part of the team who defended Australians Andrew Chan and Myuran Sukumaran, executed in Indonesia on the 29th of April 2015.